-My name is Sharon, I am the newest member of the Finding Rainbows team.
-I have been in contact with finding rainbows for coming up-to 2 years now and the support I have had is amazing, I'm just glad I've had them because I don't know where I would be without them, so now it's my turn to be there for others that need support.
+I am the newest member of the Finding Rainbows team.
+I have been in contact with Finding Rainbows for coming up-to 2 years now and the support I have had is amazing.
+I'm glad I've had them because I don't know where I would be without their support...so now it's my turn to be there for others that need my support.

 Let me tell you my story and why I needed support.